 Kittamaqundi Community is a non-denominational community of faith that welcomes everyone, whoever you are and however you got here.
-People of all races, gender preferences, and religious and political backgrounds are part of this loving community.
+People of all races, sexual orientation, gender identity or expression, and religious and political backgrounds are part of this loving community.

 We give 20% of all the money we collect from pledges and offering to charitable organizations involved in many areas: like fighting Hunger, providing Shelter, helping to save the Environment, promoting Health, supporting Families and working for Peace.